 Track your progress

 Remember the time when you set your goals for this year?
 Have you crossed out any?
 I guess you might have even forgotten about what your goals were.
 One of the reasons we tend to forget about our goals or our new year’s resolutions is because we don’t track our progress.
 Tracking progress is always important in reaching out your goals.
 You will also be able to analyze if the things you’re doing works or not.
 Right now I am religiously entering all my expenses and all income in an app to track my finances.
 I make sure that even cents are logged.

 By doing this I’m able to identify how much I have spent and how much have I earned.
 They are also categorized for me to identify if all my purchases are necessary or not.
 I also use my notebooks to write off the expected expenses.
 This way I am being able to predict how much would be left on my salary.
 Of course, sometimes I tend to forget about tracking things but I set some reminders.
 Now it’s part of my daily routine.
 I guess I’ve been saying this a lot of times now but still, I wanted to reiterate that doing things over and over again makes you get used to it.
 I always have my phone so whenever I pay for something, I log it immediately on the app and review than at the end of the day.

 Always stay focused, you have to remind yourself every single day that you have to clear off your debts to have financial freedom.
 Never give yourself a cheat day to spend on something that is not needed.
 Put your wants aside for the meantime.
 You can get it in the future by saving up.
 You can ask a friend or relative to remind you from time to time.
 I am sure that they’ll be willing to help you.

-This post is written and posted using mobile device as part of mobile blogging challenge.
+This post is written and posted using a mobile device as part of the mobile blogging challenge.